UH-CI/genomics-workshop/R/01-intro.md

 `+` sign means that it's still waiting for input, so we can't type in a new command.
 To get out of this type `Esc`.
 This will work whenever you're stuck with that `+` sign.

-It's great that R is a glorified caluculator, but obviously we want to do more interesting things.
+It's great that R is a glorified calculator, but obviously we want to do more interesting things.

 To do useful and interesting things, we need to assign _values_ to